pixdoet/yt-2005-watch/readme.md

 2. You're done!
 If you wanna configure stuff, edit `includes/config.inc.php`, where the values are clearly marked in the comments.

 ## Directory sturcture
+- `/api/`: Contains the API based off the code of the frontend (currently not used by the frontend itself)
+- `/includes/`: Contains include files for the PHP code
+    - `html`: Contains HTML files used for includes (no results, header etc)
 - `/yts/`: Contains static files (YouTube Static)
-- `/includes/`: Contains include files for the PHP code
-- `/api/`: Contains the API based off the code of the frontend (currently not used by the frontend itself)

 ## License
 Apache 2.0